The Independent Pharmacy

 What are genital warts?

 Genital warts (condylomata acuminata) are among the most prevalent sexually-transmitted afflictions.
-Genital warts are caused by the Human Papillomavirus (HPV) and appear as flesh-colored papules on the genitalia (raised spots or bumps usually smaller than 1cm).
+Genital warts are caused by the Human Papillomavirus (HPV) and appear as flesh-coloured papules on the genitalia (raised spots or bumps usually smaller than 1cm).

 HPV is highly transmissible through oral, genital, and anal sex, but can be contracted through any skin-to-skin contact of the genital area or the shared use of sex toys.
 There’s no cure for HPV, but infection is often asymptomatic.
 Most people will contract HPV at some point in their lives.